Meet Our Providers

 Amy Clapp, MPT, attended Oakland University, graduating in 1997 with her Masters in Physical Therapy.
 She has been a Clinical Instructor for physical therapy students from Oakland University, Wayne State University, and Grand Valley State University.
 She joined the SIRM team in 2005, after having practiced in inpatient, acute rehab, and outpatient settings.

-Courtney Briskey, DPT
+Courtney Briskey, PT, DPT

 Courtney Briskey, DPT, graduated from Oakland University in 2014 earning her Doctorate in Physical Therapy.
 She has been a member of the American Physical Therapy Association and Michigan Physical Therapy Association since 2011.